mostly-ai/aws-marketplace/README.md

 Finally, we assume that you have already purchased the Marketplace offering which will automatically provide you with the access to the helm chart and images stored in the AWS Marketplace ECR repository.

 With your environment set up, you can follow the instructions in the [examples](./examples) README to deploy the infrastructure or use the modules directly.

+**Note:** If you use the recommended approach of using `devbox` and an IAM user with Admin rights over your account, please note that your Organization may have [Service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) in place that could restrict you from deploying the cluster and its [Installation Requirements](#installation-requirements).
+Please verify with your organization's Cloud team for such Policies and ask them to review the contents of this repository for validation and support.